dschadow/JavaSecurity/README.md

 Security logging demo project based on the [OWASP Security Logging Project](https://www.owasp.org/index.php/OWASP_Security_Logging_Project).
 After launching, open the web application in your browser at **http://localhost:8080/security-logging**.

 ##session-handling-spring-security
-Session handling demo project utilizing [Spring Security](http://projects.spring.io/spring-security).
+Session handling demo project based on Spring Boot utilizing [Spring Security](http://projects.spring.io/spring-security).
 Shows how to restrict access to resources (URLs), how to apply method level security and how to securely store and verify passwords.
 Uses Spring Security for all security related functionality.
-Requires a web server with Servlet 3.1 support.
-After launching, open the web application in your browser at **http://localhost:8080/session-handling-spring-security**.
+After launching, open the web application in your browser at **http://localhost:8080**.

 ##session-handling
 Session handling demo project using plain Java.
 Uses plain Java to create and update the session id after logging in.
 Requires a web server with Servlet 3.1 support.
 After launching, open the web application in your browser at **http://localhost:8080/session-handling**.